Toronto’s Thriving Live Music & Concert Scene

 Lee’s Palace (529 Bloor Street West) is immediately recognizable from its iconic graffiti mural front.
 This 100 year-old building is chock-full of gritty charm and hosts live music nearly every night of the week.
 Canadian rock groups like Moist, Sloan and Our Lady Peace all played Lee’s Palace early in their careers, joining the ranks of international stars like Nirvana, Oasis and Red Hot Chili Peppers.

-Authentically Toronto, the Dakota Tavern (249 Ossington Avenue) was recently nominated for Best Bar and Best Blues Bar by Now Magazine.
+Authentically Toronto, the Dakota Tavern (249 Ossington Avenue) was nominated for Best Bar and Best Blues Bar by Now Magazine.
 This saloon-style bar is a throwback to the foot-stomping, whiskey-guzzling days of the Wild West.
 The music acts vary night by night, but rock, alt country and bluegrass are its mainstays.

 Grab a drink and a glowstick and get lost in the techno beats at CODA (794 Bathurst Street), where EDM lovers assemble for jaw-dropping dance parties featuring DJs from around the globe.
 This versatile second-story nightclub is renowned for its fun-fueled all-night parties.
 Shows tend to sell out quickly so it’s always a good idea to buy tickets in advance.